The ultimate insurance policy – BackOut SAP transports in minutes

 Most SAP changes involve complex modifications to code and configuration that need to be carefully managed through their winding journey from development to production.

-And of course, this is where SAP change control solutions come in - to assess the risk, quality and completeness of each change, and to ensure that they go through the correct testing and approval processes.
+And of course, this is where SAP change control solutions like ActiveControl come in - to assess the risk, quality and completeness of each change, and to ensure that they go through the correct testing and approval processes.

-The aim of all this ‘process’ is to ensure that the operational SAP production systems that your business relies on are protected from inadvertent and poorly managed or tested changes.
+The aim of all this ‘process’ is to ensure that the operational SAP production systems your business relies on are protected from inadvertent and poorly managed or tested changes.

 How many times have you heard a change and release manager ask “What are your backout plans?”